project-faros/cluster-manager/README.md

 # Configure network infrastructure records and cockpit links
 farosctl apply host-records

-# Connect out-of-band controllers to the network
+# Manually connect out-of-band controllers to the network
 # Then, wait for them to get their IP
 farosctl wait-for management-interfaces